Judge Fast-Tracks Battle Over Subpoena Of Donald Trump’s Financial Records

 Until now, the case was going to be considered in multiple stages, which would have likely drawn out the legal dispute and delayed the possible delivery of the records to Congress.
 Under the new timeline, things could move much more quickly.

 The House Ways and Means Committee requested six years of Trump’s personal and business tax returns.
 Trump and his associates are challenging the request on a number of fronts.
-So far Trump himself, his business entities, and his children Ivanka, Donald Jr., and Eric have sued to block access to the records.
+So far, Trump himself, his business entities, and his children Ivanka, Donald Jr., and Eric, have sued to block access to the records.

-In addition, the House Financial Services and Intelligence Committees have also opened investigations into the president’s finances and have delivered subpoenas to Deutsche Bank, Capitol One and other major financial institutions.
+In addition, the House Financial Services and Intelligence Committees have also opened investigations into the president’s finances and have delivered subpoenas to Deutsche Bank, Capitol One, and other major financial institutions.

 NEW: House Democrats have issued subpoenas to force the Treasury secretary and IRS commissioner to release six years of President Trump's tax returns. https://t.co/mSJ17gd36m